Montana Medical Malpractice Lawyer

 The incident could have occurred during surgery, a delivery, an emergency room visit, or even during a routine checkup with the person’s primary care doctor.
 For example, if your doctor should have been alerted to a condition you were suffering from but ignored it (either because he/she didn’t know but should have known, thought it was unimportant, etc.), that could be grounds for a viable med mal case.

-The following is a list of possible situations where medical malpractice could have occurred.
+The following is a list of possible situations where medical malpractice or medical neglect could have occurred.
 This is not an exhaustive list of all possibilities:

 - failure to diagnose